 RC: I think I mostly bring up John and Alice Coltrane because you speak about them in the liner notes of Human Kind, and because they were such interesting people and important civil rights activists.
 But don’t misunderstand me: Human Kind and your music isn’t derivative at all.
 It’s extraordinarily unique and different from many of the jazz albums coming out lately.
 I recently played Inside the Sun for a group of people the other night at WKCR, and it blew people’s minds.
 I’m curious, given its peculiarity, how that jazz came to you.
 Many people have their jazz discovery story.
 How did jazz first come to you and how did you end up taking it and deconstructing it to find your distinct sound?

 Cat Toren: When I was a kid I didn’t listen to jazz.
-I listened to grunge, rock, and pop, but I played classical piano in the concert band at school.
+I listened to grunge, rock, and pop, but I played french horn in the concert band at school.
 When I was in high school, in the 11th or 12th grade, I joined the jazz ensemble, and it was one of the most fun things I had ever done.
 I felt so changed.
 I basically stopped playing classical music—although now I play a little classical again.
 I switched my focus entirely.
 I had been practicing rock guitar and stuff, but I just stopped doing all that, totally switched to jazz.
 But at first I was mostly liking the dance music, the old big band swing stuff.
 Duke Ellington etc.

 RC: When did you first hear John Coltrane?